Simple Javascript/CSS Jukebox Tutorial

 - document.getElementsByTagName('audio')[2] - the third audio element

-- since we need a [0] to get the first song, we had to give the first list element holding audio, a value of 0
+- since we need a [0] to get the first audio element, we had to give the first song button a value of 0

-- the variable songvalue picks the value for each list item, which we made correspond to the audio element it contains, thus when placed in the brackets
+- the variable songvalue picks the value for the song button clicked, thus when placed in the brackets

 document.getElementsByTagName('audio')[songvalue]